 When does group begin and who will be in my group?

 Our group meetings take place fully online, making it easy to participate regardless of your location, work schedule, or travel plans.
 Don’t worry about making a long commute — your group goes where you go!

 Depending on the length of the program you have chosen for yourself, group participation will include either 41 or 26 weekly 90 minute online meetings.

 Group size is limited to eight participants, and will include people of varying ages and backgrounds.
 Though it may seem awkward at first, any and all diversity in your group creates a more well-rounded expansion of self; meaningful connection is available at the core of our human experience, no matter our age or stage in life.
-Sharing experiences with a diverse yet intimate group is one of the key benefits of breakthrough groups.
+Sharing experiences with a diverse yet intimate group is one of the key benefits of modern breakthrough groups.